-Messages printed by start_rasdaman.sh will not always show the detailed system state.
+Messages printed by start_rasdaman.sh will do not always show the detailed system state.
 If, for example, the rasdaman servers fail to contact the base DBMS then nevertheless a message "Server started" may appear.

-Workaround: use this to get the actual server state, as user rasdaman:
+Workaround: use this command to get the actual server state: